Elysia Segal: Acting career

 In 2010, Segal starred as "Gillian" in Together This Time: A New Rock Musical by Andrew Heyman and Zac Kline, a role which she originated at NYU's Graduate Musical Theatre Writing Program two years prior.
 She also appeared in the show's off-Broadway premiere later that summer at the Lucille Lortel Theater.

 She also portrayed "Beth II" in Ryan O'Leary's 'Y: The Last Man', a film adapted from the Brian K. Vaughan and Pia Guerra graphic novels of the same name.
 It premiered at the 2011 Litchfield Hills Film Festival and screened with a Q&A panel at I-CON 30 at Stony Brook University.
 She received a Best Actress nomination at the 2011 FTC Luminaries for her appearance in Louis Matta's time-travel film The Traveler, which went on to win Audience Favorite Sci-Fi Mini Short in the 2011 ShockerFest International Film Festival.

 Segal received a nomination for Outstanding Actress for her performance as "Daisy Miller" in the world premiere of the play Pushing Daisy at the Gene Frankel Theatre.
-The largely autobiographical piece by playwright and cancer survivor Lauren Epsenhart was the first to be produced by The Pushing Daisy Project, an organization which promotes cancer awareness by showcasing new works.
+The largely autobiographical piece by playwright and cancer survivor Lauren Epsenhart was the first to be produced by The Pushing Daisy Project, an organization that promotes cancer awareness by showcasing new works.

 Writer/director Terence Krey later cast her as "Cassandra Southwick" in his web series pilot Entwined, which won "Best Use of Numerical Element" in Celebrate the Web 5, and then again as "Chloe," the lead in his genre-blending indie-horror-romance feature Not A Monster.
 They collaborated the next year for Celebrate the Web 6 as well on the steampunk-inspired pilot "The Belle and The Bot," with Segal (also a producer on the project) playing Abigail, the time-traveling Southern belle from the year 1863, and Krey as her tragic robot husband, Edward.
 The show won "Judge's Choice" and runner up for "Audience Choice" in the competition, and was screened at VidCon 2012.
 She also co-produced and starred as Penelope in Krey's supernatural dramedy feature film, "Winter Slides."

 In 2014, she was cast as the lead in Things I Left on Long Island, a new play by Jonathan Larson Grant recipient Sara Cooper, which premiered at the New York International Fringe Festival.
 The play was the recipient of the 2014 Fringe Excellence Award for Playwriting and was a TimeOut New York Critics' Pick.
 She had previously workshopped the play with Cooper at Theater for the New City and Dixon Place.
 She also workshopped material from Cooper's musical Elevator Heart, music by Amy Burgess, Julia Meinwald and Julianne Wick-Davis.